 The Final Product: Framed by Richard’s masterpiece, Fontana’s masterpiece beams like a new work.
 The new moulding comprises a raised, hollow, convex ornament accentuated by two rows of smaller, stylized leaf ornaments on the inside.
 The dramatic red beneath the gilt decoration beautifully complements the color of the noblewoman’s dress, the traditional color of most Bolognese wedding dresses.

 Thanks to the generosity of NMWA’s Texas State Committee and the expertise of Richard Ford, the Fontana frame has been returned to its former glory.
-Compare the before and after pictures, and please let me know what you think!

 About the author: Jordana Pomeroy is chief curator at the National Museum of Women in the Arts.
 She received her B.A. from Bryn Mawr College and her Ph.D. from Columbia University.
 In 2008 she was a fellow at the Center for Curatorial Leadership.
 Pomeroy has organized many exhibitions at NMWA, including Berthe Morisot: An Impressionist and Her Circle and Italian Women Artists from Renaissance to Baroque.